Specifically Designed for International and Caribbean Medical Graduates

 Match successfully with our program or your next year is free.
 We'll even throw in a 1 hour session to strengthen your application for next year.

-- Expert video examples, in-depth analysis and personalized attention
+Expert video demonstrations, in-depth analysis and personalized attention

 IMGs and Caribbean graduates are at a disadvantage in the U.S. residency process - the interview is the most important, modifiable part of your application that you can strengthen.
 We have an experienced team of top applicants who have navigated the process.
 We have worked closely with hundreds of IMGs in a variety of hospital settings to build this system.
 RIQ has worked with chief residents, faculty interviewers and program directors to provide insider tips.
 Our program is the only preparation you need to nail your residency interviews.

-Collectively Steve, Amin, and David have interviewed at over 45 different hospitals and academic medical centers across the United States.
-They have first hand knowledge on how you can perform at your BEST.
+Collectively Steve and David have interviewed at over 45 different hospitals and academic medical centers across the United States.
+We have first hand knowledge on how you can perform at your BEST.

 David Xu M.D.